 What is Xitalogy?

 Xitalogy is an individually owned and operated information technology company in Oklahoma City, OK.

 I do technical writing using in-depth code explorations and research.
 I also do web and software development.

-If you wish to contact me to ask about services and pricing, or to comment on my posts, please do so using the contact info below.
+If you wish to contact me to ask about services and pricing, or to comment on my posts, please do so using the contact form below.